hiromichinomata/sGMRFmix/README.md

 ![](README-images/unnamed-chunk-22-1.png)

-Using this, we can show the correlation structures for each mode.
+Using it, you can see the correlation structures for each mode.

 ``` r
 inds_mode1 <- c(1:250, 501:750)